kharanpv/Cognitive_Modeling_PassiveBCIs/Docs/Project_Charter.md

 2. **LIDA** – Found at [https://ccrg.cs.memphis.edu/](https://ccrg.cs.memphis.edu/).
 This one attempts to incorporate the Global Workspace Theory of Consciousness.

+    - **Global Workspace Theory (GWT):** LIDA is based on GWT, which conceptualizes the brain as a collection of distributed processes that communicate via a shared central buffer (the "global workspace").
+This buffer allows all processes to access the same information, ensuring coherence and coordination.
+    - **Cognitive Cycle:** LIDA implements a "cognitive cycle," which serves as the basic unit of processing—analogous to a clock cycle in digital systems.
+Each cycle consists of:
+        - **Sensory Input:** Reception of external and internal stimuli.
+        - **Perception & Understanding:** Processing and interpretation of sensory data.
+        - **Filtering (GWT):** Selection of relevant information for conscious awareness.
+        - **Broadcasting (GWT):** Distribution of selected information to all modules/processes.
+        - **Acting & Learning:** Decision-making, action execution, and updating of knowledge.
+        - **Effector Output:** Physical or virtual actions performed by the agent.
+    - **Memory Systems:** LIDA maintains an account of episodic memory, recording the user's understanding of "what happened."
+Previous broadcasts from the global workspace are stored in perceptual memory, supporting learning and adaptation.
+    - **Distributed Processing:** The architecture emphasizes parallel, distributed processing, with modules specialized for different cognitive functions but coordinated via the global workspace.
+    - **Limitations:** LIDA was conceived before the rise of modern natural language processing and contemporary AI advances.
+While its goals and structure closely align with this project's aims, some aspects may require updating or augmentation with newer techniques.

 3. **ACT-R** – Seems to be the most comprehensive and popular model to exist.
 [Website Link](http://act-r.psy.cmu.edu/)

+    - **Modularity:** ACT-R is highly modular, with separate systems for visual function, motor function, goal formation, and memory (both declarative and procedural).
+Each module contains a buffer that represents the current range of awareness, and modules interact via these buffers.
+    - **Visual System:** ACT-R models both parallel and serial processing.
+While multiple objects or memories can be processed in parallel, only one item passes through a serial bottleneck at any moment (e.g., a single object in the visual field or a single thought).
+This reflects the limitation that humans cannot truly multitask at the conscious level, but can rapidly switch attention.
+    - **Visual Pathways:** The architecture suggests the need for two visual pathways—dorsal and ventral—and potentially an eye-movement-based model (see EMMA).
+    - **Task and Goal System:** ACT-R allows for perfect serial time-sharing between tasks, with no downtime.
+Subgoal inference is supported.
+    - **Memory Systems:**
+        - **Declarative Memory:** Recall of a specific fact is modeled as:
+            - $A_i = B_i + \sum(W_j S_{ji})$
+            - $B_i = \ln(\sum t_j^{-d})$ where $t_j$ is the j-th practice of fact i, and d is the forgetting rate.
+            - Retrieval probability: $P_i = \frac{1}{1 + \exp(-(A_i - t)/s)}$, with s as the noise parameter.
+            - Retrieval latency: $T_i = F \exp(-A_i)$, with F as a constant.
+        - **Procedural Memory:** Procedural knowledge is represented as production rules:
+            - Utility: $U_i = P_i G - C_i$
+            - Probability: $P_i = \frac{\exp(U_i/t)}{\sum_{j=1}^n \exp(U_j/t)}$, with t as a noise parameter.
+            - Alternatively, $P = \frac{\# \text{successes}}{\# \text{successes} + \# \text{failures}}$
+    - **Limitations:** ACT-R does not accept natural language inputs, relying instead on a proprietary format.
+Its main focus is on matching the timing of cognitive tasks to human data, which may limit its direct applicability for broader cognitive modeling.

 4. **CLARION** – [Project Page](https://sites.google.com/site/drronsun/clarion/clarion-project)